What Is PyTorch?

 **Mobile/Edge Deployment** While TorchScript and PyTorch Mobile exist, TensorFlow Lite is more mature for mobile deployment.
 Edge ML is an area where TensorFlow still has advantages.

 **Learning Curve** PyTorch requires understanding tensors, autograd, and neural network fundamentals.
-It's not a high-level "AutoML" tool—you need to understand what you're building.
+It's not a high-level "AutoML" tool.
+You need to understand what you're building.

 **Production Tooling** PyTorch's production ecosystem has improved but still trails TensorFlow Serving for some enterprise use cases.
 Many teams use ONNX to export PyTorch models for production serving.